piMoll/SEILAPLAN/README.md

 De: SEILAPLAN ist ein QGIS Plugin zur Unterstützung der Waldberwirtschaftung und optimiert das Layout einer Seillinie.
 Das Plugin ist nur in deutscher Sprache vorhanden.

-Eng: SEILAPLAN is a QGIS Plugin to support forest harvest operations by optimizing the layout of cable roads.
-At the moment the plugin is available only in german.
+En: SEILAPLAN is a QGIS Plugin to support forest harvest operations by optimizing the layout of cable roads.
+At the moment the plugin is only available in german.

 Algorithmus
 -----------